petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/using-workflow-with-documents-and-media.md

 1. Click *Save*.

 This enables a default workflow for all document types in your Site or Asset Library.
-Now whenever users upload or edit files, the *Publish* button is replaced with a *Submit for Publication* button.
+Now whenever users upload or edit files, the *Publish* button is replaced with a *Submit for Workflow* button.
 If needed, you can override this workflow for individual folders.
 See [Enabling Alternative Workflows for Folders and Document Types](#enabling-alternative-workflows-for-folders-and-document-types) for more information.

 ## Enabling Alternative Workflows for Folders and Document Types